-When you or I go walking in the desert and see a saguaro cactus with its gorgeous big white flowers or a brittlebush covered in hundreds of smaller but very cheerful, bright yellow flowers, we applaud what we are seeing (or at least I do).
-In fact, most people only pay attention to plants when they are in flower.
-But let’s face it.
-The season of the flower for any given desert plant is usually fairly short and if we were to limit ourselves to just that period we would miss some remarkable things.
+When you or I go walking in the desert and see a saguaro cactus with its gorgeous, big white flowers or we see a brittlebush covered in hundreds of smaller, very cheerful, bright yellow flowers, we applaud what we are seeing (or at least I do).
+It is unfortunate that many people pay attention to plants only when they are in flower.
+Alas, the season of the flower for most desert plants is fairly short, and if we were to limit ourselves to just that period we would miss some remarkable things.

-Take the spectacular fruits of saguaro cacti.
-As they ripen, the big green plum-sized fruit of this species splits open, revealing brilliant red interior panels.These panels spread apart to form a stunning advertizement for the popsicle-shaped mass of black seeds and dark red pulp in the middle of that big red star.
+For example, the spectacular fruits of saguaro cacti.
+As they ripen, the big green, plum-sized fruit of this species splits open, revealing brilliant red interior panels.These panels spread apart to form a stunning advertisement for the popsicle-shaped mass of black seeds and dark red pulp in the middle of that big red star.
 These popsicles are wildly popular with desert house finches and white-winged doves, which come to feast on the fruit.
 After consuming the pulp and seeds, the birds will later pass some of the seeds through their gut and out onto the desert ground, where they will have a chance to grow into a new saguaro.

-Consider the little pincushion cactus, which is only a few inches tall, not 20 or 30 feet high like an adult saguaro.
-The pink flowers are small but they are so attractive that some people may glance their way.
-However, after the flowers have been pollinated by tiny bees, the tiny fruits generally get ignored.
-But if you take the time to look at them, you will see that these fruits are not only quite pretty, they also can make us stop and think: why are pincushion fruits so red?
-The scarlet fruits are so close to the ground that you might guess that they must be harvested by small desert mice and rats.
+Consider the little pincushion cactus, which is only a few inches tall, miniscule compared to the 20 or 30 feet high adult saguaro.
+In bloom, these small, pink flowers are attractive enough to draw our attention.
+After the flowers have been pollinated by tiny bees, however, the tiny fruits are generally ignored.
+Ah, but if you look more closely you will see that these fruits are not only quite pretty, they might also prompt us to ask: why are pincushion fruits so red?
+The scarlet fruits are so close to the ground that you might wonder if they're harvested by small desert mice and rats.
 But wait a minute.
-Most small mammals cannot see colors but birds can, and so I wonder if pincushion cacti are “trying” to lure a ground-dwelling bird, perhaps a curve-billed thrasher or mourning dove, to come have a bite to eat, the better to disperse the seeds within their tiny but brilliantly red fruits.
+Most small mammals cannot see colors.
+Birds, however, can.
+And so I wonder if pincushion cacti are “trying” to lure a ground-dwelling bird, perhaps a curve-billed thrasher or mourning dove, to come have a bite to eat, the better to disperse the seeds within their tiny, brilliantly red fruits.

-Each and every one of our Sonoran Desert flowering plants produces fruits that have their own stories, a complement to those associated with the often eye-catching flowers of these species.
+Each and every one of our Sonoran Desert flowering plants produces fruits that are a complement to the eye-catching flowers of these species.
 Take a look after the flowering season and maybe you too will be surprised and entertained by what you see.